javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/06-prototype-methods/2-dictionary-tostring/solution.md

 The method can take all enumerable keys using `Object.keys` and output their list.

 To make `toString` non-enumerable, let's define it using a property descriptor.
-The syntax of `Object.create` allows to provide an object with property descriptors as the second argument.
+The syntax of `Object.create` allows us to provide an object with property descriptors as the second argument.

 ```js run
 *!*